StoccoDavide/acme/README.md

-# acme
+# ACME
-A small 3d geometric library.
+A 3D computational geometric library

+# That's All Folks!